emreyvz/Pseudo-Matrix-Inverse-Calculation-Program/README.md

 ![img](resim.png)

-## A program for calculating Pseudo Matrix Inverse
+## A program for calculating Pseudo Matrix Inverse with GUI